-The MCO shall ensure that profit and non-profit NEMT providers have, at a minimum, general liability coverage of \$100,000 on the business entity, in addition to automobile liability coverage of \$25,000 for bodily injury per person, \$50,000 per accident, and \$25,000 for property damages.
+The MCO shall ensure that profit and non-profit NEMT providers have general liability coverage if required by a local ordinance in areas where the NEMT provider operates, in addition to automobile liability coverage of \$25,000 for bodily injury per person, \$50,000 per accident, and \$25,000 for property damages.
 Automobile liability coverage should include either:

-- Symbols 7, 8, and 9; or - Symbols 2, 8, and 9.
+Symbols 7, 8, and 9; or

+Symbols 2, 8, and 9.